farzadab/django-saml2-pro-auth/README.md

 }]
 ```

+**SAML_POST_LOGIN_HOOK (optional):** This function is called after each time a user logs in.

-**SAML_PROVIDERS:** This is exactly the same spec as OneLogin's [python-saml and python3-saml packages](https://github.com/onelogin/python3-saml#settings).
+**SAML_PROVIDERS:** This is exactly the same spec as OneLogin's [python-saml and python3-saml packages](https://github.com/onelogin/python3-saml#settings) with the addition of `attributeMap`.
 The big difference is here you supply a list of dicts where the top most key(s) must map 1:1 to the top most keys in `SAML_USERS_MAP`.
 Also, this package allows you to ref the cert/key files via `open()` calls.
 This is to allow those of you with multiple external customers to login to your platform with any N number of IdPs.

+**attributeMap (optional):** You probably don't need it but if the attribute names are jumbled, chances are this can help.
+It should be a string containing a contents of a `.xml` file.

 ## Routes